🔄 Last Updated: March 20, 2026

 FAQ

-Where do I find the FAFSA invite code if the email never arrives?
+Where do I find the FAFSA invite code if the email never shows up?

-My parent has no SSN — can we still complete the FAFSA?
+My parent has no SSN — can we still finish the FAFSA?

 Should I enter an ITIN in the SSN field on FAFSA?

-What tax form/lines do I need for manual entry?
+What tax numbers do I need for FAFSA manual entry?

 Don’t Miss the Deadline: